Arcadier/Plugin-Coding-Tutorials/Creating Custom Fields/README.md

   console.log(response);
 });
 ```

+Now, if you call [Get Marketplace Info](https://apiv2.arcadier.com/?version=latest#928eac76-5bee-4bf3-9484-293551f95cde).
+The response will have an additional field which is the custom field, with the value that you chose to store in it.

 If you chose the ReferenceTable of the custom field to be `"Users"`, then your custom field will be affected by **User API's**.

 After creating the custom field, you will receive the custom field's `Code` in the response: `response.Code`.